mehul2108/CowinRegistration/README.md

 Select Age group you want to book for either 18+ / 45+

-Select day you want to book for either Today / Tomorrow
+Select Day you want to book for either Today / Tomorrow

+Select Charge you want to book for either Free / Paid

 click on Start Button From Extension